Dynamic Service Migration in Mobile Edge Computing Based on Markov Decision Process: Approximate Solution for 2-D Mobility

-In this section, we show that the distance-based MDP can be used to find a near-optimal service migration policy, where the user conforms to a uniform 2-D random walk mobility model on infinite space.
+In this section, we show that the distance-based MDP can be used to find a near-optimal service migration policy, where the user conforms to a uniform 2-D random walk mobility model in an infinite space.
 This mobility model can be used to approximate real-world mobility traces (see Section \ref{section:RealWorldTraces}).
-We consider a hexagon cell structure, but the approximation procedure can also be used for other 2-D mobility models (such as Manhattan grid) with some parameter changes.
-The user is assumed to transition to one of its six neighboring cells at the beginning of each timeslot with probability $r$, and stay in the same cell with probability $1-6r$.
+We consider a hexagonal cell structure, but the approximation procedure can be extended to other \mbox{2-D} mobility models (such as Manhattan grid) after modifications.
+The user is assumed to transition to one of its six neighbors at the beginning of each timeslot with probability $r$, and stay in the same cell with probability $1-6r$.